 Once your app is on a supported version of the SDK, you can use either the API or the DashboardThe Airship web interface located at go.airship.com or go.airship.eu. to send an Interactive Notification.

 To use Interactive Notifications in the dashboard, the feature must be enabled in your project.
-Go to Settings » Configuration » Feature Settings, and enable Notification Buttons.
+Go to Settings » Project Configuration and click Manage for Dashboard Settings, then enable Notification Buttons.

 By default, new projects have Notification Buttons enabled.